ROCm/omnitrace/docs/install/install.rst

 .. note::

-   If ROCm support was enabled, you may have to add the path to the ROCm libraries to ``LD_LIBRARY_PATH``, for example, ``export LD_LIBRARY_PATH=/opt/rocm/lib:${LD_LIBRARY_PATH}``.
+   If ROCm support is enabled, you might have to add the path to the ROCm libraries to ``LD_LIBRARY_PATH``, for example, ``export LD_LIBRARY_PATH=/opt/rocm/lib:${LD_LIBRARY_PATH}``.